-This did cause a stir and there was much talk and excitement, not only at the Hall but the word spread to the local pubs.
+This did cause a stir and there were much talk and excitement, not only at the Hall but the word spread to the local pubs.
 Much speculation led to bets being laid.
 It was quite the talk of the village and it was to be the very next night.
-Dr. Pilcher was awakened at 7.00a.m. with a knock at the bedroom door.
+Dr Pilcher was awakened at 7.00 a.m. with a knock at the bedroom door.
 ‘Cup of tea, Sir’, said the Captain’s Batman.
-With some relief Dr. Pilcher unlocked the door.
-‘Put it down on the packing case, thank you,” said the Dr. The Batman marched in smartly enough – but instantly ‘froze’ on the spot.
+With some relief, Dr Pilcher unlocked the door.
+‘Put it down on the packing case, thank you,” said the Dr The Batman marched in smartly enough – but instantly ‘froze’ on the spot.
 ‘What’s the matter, man?’ asked the Doctor.

 ‘It’s your B-bed, S-sir’, stammered the Batman.
 The Doctor looked ‘What’s the matt…?’
 His words soon failed him.
 He could not believe what he saw.
 The pillowcase and the sheets were stained and dripping with the unmistakable redness of human blood – a grisly pool was splattered over the bedclothes and glistened as it dripped onto the polished floor.
 All colour drained from the Doctor’s face.
 Within a moment he was reduced to a shaking, whimpering wreck of a man.
 The Batman called for assistance.